StanfordPL/x64asm/README.txt

 $ sudo apt-get install flex
 $ sudo apt-get install bison

 2a.
+Build the code.

 Type make (optionally specify a type to override the default 'release')

 $ make (release|profile|debug)

 2b.
+Optionally check the build.

 Verify your compilation by running the test suite.
 Warning: This will take a LONG TIME; consider taking the day off.
 While you're waiting, see below.

 $ make check